We are pleased to confirm the following keynote speakers at ARS 2019

 Keynote presentation: What makes a rangeland community adaptive and resilient?

 Mr Bruce Martin, Indigenous Land and Sea Corporation Board member, President of the Cape York Peninsula Live Export Group, member of Regional Development Australia Far North Queensland and Torres Strait.

 Mr Bruce Martin is a Wik Ngathan man from the community of Aurukun on western Cape York, Qld.
-He is president of the Cape York Peninsula Live Export Group and a member of Regional Development Australia Far North Queensland and Torres Strait.
+He is president of the Cape York Peninsula Live Export Group.
 Bruce has been instrumental in the establishment of APN (Our Ancestral Country), a community-owned organisation focusing on the development of productive livelihoods on traditional Wik country, that is now one of the largest employers of local Aboriginal people in Cape York.
 APN has developed partnerships with business, the philanthropic sector and government agencies in implementing innovative strategies aimed at social transformation, economic engagement and community development in Aurukun.

 Dr Cathy Waters, Leader Climate Research at NSW Department of Primary Industries